Testing homogeneity in dynamic discrete games in finite samples: Setup

-Assumption \ref{ass:M} is standard in much of the literature on dynamic discrete games.
+Assumption \ref{ass:M} has three parts.
 Assumption \ref{ass:M}(a) imposes that markets are independently distributed.
 Assumption \ref{ass:M}(b) indicates that the observations of state and actions are a Markov process.
 Assumption \ref{ass:M}(c) imposes that the current actions are independent of past information once we condition on the current state.
 Assumptions \ref{ass:M}(b)-(c) are high-level restrictions that are typically imposed on the equilibrium strategies used by the players.
-In particular, they follow from the assumption that players use Markov strategies \cite{maskin/tirole:2001}, as assumed in \cite{pakes/ostrovsky/berry:2007,aguirregabiria/mira:2007,bajari/benkard/levin:2007,pesendorfer/schmidt-dengler:2008}.
-These conditions are implied even in models in which the players' beliefs are allowed to be out of equilibrium, i.e., do not coincide with the true equilibrium probabilities (e.g., \cite{aguirregabiria2020identification}).
+In particular, they follow from the assumption that players use Markov strategies (e.g., \cite{maskin/tirole:2001}), as assumed in \cite{pakes/ostrovsky/berry:2007,aguirregabiria/mira:2007,bajari/benkard/levin:2007,pesendorfer/schmidt-dengler:2008}.
+These conditions are imposed even in models in which the players' beliefs are allowed to be out of equilibrium, i.e., do not coincide with the true equilibrium probabilities (e.g., \cite{aguirregabiria/magesan:2020}).
+Finally, we clarify that Assumption \ref{ass:M} refers to {\it observed} states and actions.
+As such, it may fail if there are state or action variables that are unobserved to the researcher and influence the distribution of their observed counterparts.

+Assumption \ref{ass:M} is the only maintained assumption to study the validity of our hypothesis test.
+Notably, we do not impose functional forms on the primitive structure of the dynamic game, such as the utility functions, the state transition functions, or the discount factors.
+As explained earlier, we view this as a virtue of our methodology, as these restrictions can be hard to justify based only on economic arguments.
+Relatedly, while one could improve the statistical power of our test by exploiting functional form restrictions on the primitives of the dynamic game, they inevitably carry the risk of producing invalid inference when these are misspecified.

-We now introduce necessary notation to express our hypothesis of interest.
+We now introduce the necessary notation to express our hypothesis of interest.
 We use $\sigma_{i,t}$ to denote the conditional choice probability for market $i$ and period $t$, i.e., for every $(s,a)\in\mathcal{S\times A}$,

-We use $g_{i,t+1}$ to denote the state transition probability from period $t$ to $t+1$ for market $i$, i.e., for every $(s,a,s^{\prime})\in\mathcal{S}\times\mathcal{A}\times\mathcal{S}$ ,
+We use $f_{i,t+1}$ to denote the state transition probability from period $t$ to $t+1$ for market $i$, i.e., for every $(s,a,s^{\prime})\in\mathcal{S}\times\mathcal{A}\times\mathcal{S}$ ,